Fine Ireland stun dismal England in T20 World Cup

 Having lost captain Jos Buttler for a duck to the second ball of the chase, they struggled to find any timing - hitting only eight boundaries in 87 balls.

-With the required rate up around 10 runs per over, they looked to take on the long MCG boundaries with Harry Brook caught off the spin of George Dockrell on the mid-wicket fence.
+With the required rate up around 10 runs per over, they looked to take on the long MCG boundaries, with Harry Brook caught off the spin of George Dockrell on the mid-wicket fence.

-All of this came after they managed to peg their opponents back following a wayward start in which they allowed the men in green to race to 102-1 after 12 overs.
+All of this came after they had managed to peg their opponents back following a wayward start in which they allowed the men in green to race to 102-1 off 12 overs.

 England inflicted a collapse of 9-54 to dismiss Ireland in the final over, giving them what looked a manageable chase, but now their hopes of a second T20 world title are in real jeopardy.